geodynamics/burnman/paper/paper.md

 to have different thermal profiles, including an isentropic profile with thermal boundary layers
 (shown here for the upper mantle, lower mantle and for the core).
+Depth dependent changes to density, gravity, pressure (solid blue lines) are compared with the Preliminary Reference Earth Model (PREM; dotted orange line, [@Dziewonski:1981]).
 The computed geotherm is compared to several from the literature [@Stacey:1977;@Brown:1981;@Anderson:1982;@Alfe:2007;@Anzellini:2013].
-The other properties are compared to the PREM [@Dziewonski:1981].
 \label{fig:zog}](figures/zog.png)